- Nick D. Anderson

 Are you ready for the next step?

-Mid-level corporate leaders often don’t have resources and support within the companies they are working to build the non-technical (leadership) skills needed to advance their career.
+Most corporate leaders don’t have resources and support within the companies they are working to build the non-technical (leadership) skills needed to advance their career.

 Think of it this way . . . every elite athlete in the world has a coach.
 Some have many.
 And most of these athletes play for teams with managers and executives.
 Corporate leaders aren’t surrounded by the same depth of coaching support but are asked to perform at elite levels.